DNS Hardening on Manjaro: Ignore DHCP

 There are many significant technologies that are hidden in this simplistic model (such as NAT), but these are not needed in this context.

-instead of just handing out addresses, they also give you some extra addresses
+instead of just handing out addresses, they also give you some extra information

 - The